piranha/twinspark-js/www/index.md

   eliminate most of the logic from JS, while allowing to make a good interactive site.</p>

-<p class="toast toast-primary">TwinSpark a battle-tested technology used on websites with 100k+ daily active users.</p>
+<p class="toast toast-primary text-center">TwinSpark a battle-tested technology used on websites with 100k+ daily active users.</p>

 <div class="columns">
   <div class="column col-4 col-xs-12">